Yori1999/search_path/README.md

 Once you download the files, rename them as "data.tsv" and "dataRatings.tsv" respectively and place them inside the "resources" folder of the project (/src/main/resources) so that the application can locate the files when running the indexing process.

-As of now, the indexing process triggers whenever the application starts and no "imdb" index is found.
+For triggering the indexing process, simply access http://localhost:8080/index, or run the command `curl http://localhost:8080/index`.

 If you want to reindex all the documents, simply delete the index you already have and re-run the application.
 This can be done via terminal with the following command:
 `curl -XDELETE http://localhost:9200/imdb`.

 You'll see how the indexing process goes; it'll tell you when it finishes, so that you can start using the Search API properly.
 In the meantime, you can check that the server is up and running accessing the following URL in any browser: http://localhost:8080/hello.
 Or, if you prefer it, running the following command: `curl -s http://localhost:8080/hello`.